Ferdi265/mtga-wine/README.md

  - update .......... update MTG Arena to the latest version
  - uninstall ....... remove MTG arena wine prefix
  - install-dxvk .... install DXVK into the wine prefix
+ - update-dxvk ..... update DXVK in the wine prefix
+ - uninstall-dxvk .. uninstall DXVK from the wine prefix
 ```

 ## Installation